The history of Craft Tea

 The kava didn’t teach me any chords, but it sure did put me in a world where they didn’t matter.
 It was primitive, raw, and real.
-When it came to music, kava eliminated the middle man between my brain and my fingers and let me access areas of my mind never explored.
+When it came to music, kava eliminated the middle man between my brain and fingers and let me access cosmic-like areas of my mind never explored.
 It also heightened my sense of hearing, so regardless of what I was playing, I was having a blast hearing it!

 Kava must be a gateway herb, because I headed back to Smile for more.
-They gave me holy basil, skullcap, & passionflower - herbs that would become staples for my blends in the years to come.
+They gave me holy basil, skullcap, & passionflower - herbs that would become staples for blends in the years to come.

 The effects were there, but the taste was rough.
 My mad scientist method wasn’t helping.
 Sprinkling herbs of all kinds into a large pot of boiling water with no rhyme or reason typically yielded brutal results.
 “It needs honey” was never said… It ALWAYS needed honey.

 Halfway through the year, I found myself at an herb shop in Kuala Lumpur, Malaysia.
 The clerk recommended something more than qualified to join my team of “feel good herbs.”
 This led to my new travel collection: herbs & tea.

 The next few months brought me to India and China, where I bought darjeeling and blooming jasmine teas.
 It wasn’t like the tea back home… This tasted great.
 Here I was jamming to herbs that tasted like a tree with teeth, when this whole time I could’ve been treating my taste buds!

 Years went by and I kept collecting: rooibos in Jo’burg, Moroccan mint in Casablanca, Turkish tea in Istanbul, and yerba mate in Argentina.
 They all had unique tastes and made me feel good.